 - 1. Helping London adapt to Climate Change

-- 2. Lowering CO2 emissions
+- 2. Lowering C02 emissions

 - 3. Reducing the Heat Island Effect

 - 4. Enhancing amenity value

 - 5. Improving biodiversity

-- 6. Reducing stormwater runoff
+- 6. Reducing stormwater runoff54

-&lt;sup>52 Ben Coles "Hammersmith London Roof Garden at the Lyric Theatre" Groundwork London, 2010 http://london.groundwork.org.uk/what-we-do/case-studies/2009/hammersmith-london-roof-garden/full-story.aspx.
+52 Ben Coles "Hammersmith London Roof Garden at the Lyric Theatre" Groundwork London, 2010 http://london.groundwork.org.uk/what-we-do/case-studies/2009/hammersmith-london-roof-garden/full-story.aspx.

-&lt;sup>53 Interview Dusty Gedge and John Little.
+53 Interview Dusty Gedge and John Little.
 Green Roof Course, 2010.

-&lt;sup>54 Gedge et all 4-5
+54 Gedge et all 4-5

 The greatest perceived "disadvantage" to roof gardens is the cost.
 Cost is not a disadvantage but a prohibiting factor in the construction of roof gardens.
 However, this perceived barrier to entry is shortsighted.
-Green roofs extend the Flats with a view of Hyde Park, or any other park, are more desirable and have higher market values.
-But not every apartment building can overlook a park.
-In cities such as London, open land within the city is simply not life of the roof membrane and lowers a building's energy cost by providing additional insulation.
-They provide a fire-resistant top layer because of their low burn heat load.
-The long-term benefits - environmental, social, ecological, and economical - outweigh the initial cost of constructing a roof garden.
+Green roofs extend the life of the roof membrane and lowers a building's energy cost by providing additional insulation.
+They provide a fire-resistant top layer because of their low burn heat load.55 The long-term benefits - environmental, social, ecological, and economical - outweigh the initial cost of constructing a roof garden.